Integrated Nonreciprocal Photonic Devices with Dynamic Modulation: Device Architectures

-The coupling rates between the ring and waveguide modes, e.g. $\gamma_1$ and $\gamma_2$, are determined by the proximity of the waveguide to the ring, while the conversion rate between the two modes of the ring due to the dynamic modulation, $\eta$, is proportional to an overlap integral which is defined similarly to the expression given by (\ref{eq:transition_coupling}).
+The coupling rates between the ring and waveguide modes, i.e. $\gamma_1$ and $\gamma_2$, are determined by the proximity of the waveguide to the ring, while the conversion rate between the two modes of the ring due to the dynamic modulation, $\eta$, is proportional to an overlap integral which is defined similarly to the expression given by (\ref{eq:transition_coupling}).
 We emphasize that for the photonic transition to function as an ideal isolator, it requires that each ring mode couples to only a single input-output channel.
-This means that, although the waveguide supports multiple modes in the frequency range of interest (with each mode acting as a potential coupling channel), each ring mode must couple to one, and only one, waveguide mode.
-In practice, such one-to-one coupling could be achieved by designing the ring to phase match each of its modes to the target waveguide mode \cite{luo_wdmcompatible_2014}.
+This means that, although the waveguide supports multiple spatial modes in the frequency range of interest (with each spatial mode acting as a potential coupling channel), each ring mode must couple to one, and only one, of these spatial waveguide modes.
+In practice, such one-to-one coupling could be achieved by designing the ring to phase match each of its modes to the target spatial waveguide mode \cite{luo_wdmcompatible_2014}.

 The primary advantage of using a resonator, as opposed to the photonic transition described in Sec. \ref{sec:transition}, is the possibility of making the device much more compact.
-Specifically, the modulation strength places a different constraints on the waveguide and resonator implementations of the photonic transition.
+Specifically, the modulation strength places different constraints on the waveguide and resonator implementations of the photonic transition.
 In the waveguide, the modulation strength determines the required length for suppressing phase-mismatched conversion channels as discussed at the end of Sec. \ref{sec:transition}.
 Conversely, in the resonator, the modulation strength does not directly determine the device size but instead determines the required waveguide coupling rates, through (\ref{eq:ring_trans_cc}).
 These coupling rates then directly determine the operating bandwidth of the device.
+The ideal \textit{forward} and \textit{backward} transmission spectra for a signal around $\omega_1$ are shown in Fig. \ref{fig:resonator_transition}(c).